5 brilliant fuel-efficient diesel cars to buy in 2025

 It’s automatically injected into the exhaust system after the DPF to convert much of the NOx to nitrogen and water.

-Diesel cars with both of the above emission-reducing tech have a Euro 6 emissions rating, and all new diesel cars sold from September 2015 have had to be Euro 6-compliant.
+Diesel cars with this emission-reducing tech have a Euro 6 emissions rating, and all new diesel cars sold from September 2015 have had to be Euro 6-compliant.

 Why were diesel cars so popular?